Hello, in this post we will talk about the Tax Audit under Section 44AB of the Income Tax Act.

 - Death or physical inability of the partner in charge of the Accounts

-- Also, labor Problems such as strikes, lock-outs for a long period
+- Also, labour Problems such as strikes, lock-outs for a long period

 - Loss of Accounts because of Fire / Theft etc. beyond the control of the Assessees